Backpacking Tanzania: 1, 2, or 3 Weeks Itinerary On a Budget

 We have just returned from a trip on a Land Cruiser in Namibia and we can say that 2/3 of the trip cost went on petrol.
 In our humble opinion, a smaller car is better where you can safely transport your camping gear.
 The roads in Tanzania are certainly not like those in Namibia.

 Of course, if you are traveling alone, renting a car will be more expensive than using public transport.
-If you meet other travellers on the way, a good idea might be to rent a car together to explore some national parks or the wonderful Tanzanian coastline.
+If you meet other travelers on the way, a good idea might be to rent a car together to explore some national parks or the wonderful Tanzanian coastline.

 Tanzania Public Transport – Dala Dala/Tuk Tuk/Boda Boda